mp911de/debuggable-selenide/readme.md

 <img src="images/debug-evaluate-jquery-style.png" width="400" >

-The code is evaluated using Java's JvaScript engine.
-Currently available functions are:
+The code is evaluated using Java's JavaScript engine.
+Available functions are:

  * `$(...)` and methods/functions of Selenide's `$` result (e. g. `$(a").val()`)
  * `$$(...)` and methods/functions of Selenide's `$$` (e. g. `$("a").size()`)
  * `html()`
- * WebDriver methods exposed by `wd` variable (e. g. `wd.getPageSource()`)
+ * WebDriver methods/functions exposed by `wd` variable (e. g. `wd.getPageSource()`)

+ The result is displayed `toString`'ed.

 ## Components